copperwater/xNetHack/doc/xnh-changelog-7.0.md

     not cure it.
   - The various mummies inflict increasingly higher durations of withering as they increase in difficulty.
+  - Certain chests are trapped in such a way that they spawn a number of mummies around you when triggered.
 - You can #rub silver items while withering to reduce the remaining duration:
   - The amount of withering duration cancelled generally equals the total weight of the rubbed items.
 E.g. a weight-11 silver dagger will shorten withering